Gaussian DP for Reporting Differential Privacy Guarantees in Machine Learning: Detailed Background on Privacy Representations

 \end{theorem} In other words, PLRVs turn compositions of mechanisms into convolutions of random variables.
 In particular, it is possible to choose $(P, Q)$ in such a way that the composition can be efficiently computed with fast Fourier transform (FTT)~\citep{koskela20b}.
 This approach yields significantly more precise approximate DP guarantees than R\'enyi-based workflows.

-In summary, if the goal is to find the privacy profile of $M_1 \circ M_2 \circ \ldots \circ M_T$ given that mechanism $M_i$ has a privacy profile $\delta_i(\varepsilon)$, then the workflow is: (1) compute dominating pairs $(P_i, Q_i)$ to mechanism $M_i$ (we would recommend using the Connect-The-Dots approach of \citet{doroshenko2022connectdotstighterdiscrete}, as it is optimal), (2) compute the PLRVs $(X_i,Y_i)$ for mechanism $M_i$ using \cref{thm:plrv}, (3) Compute the PLRV $Y_T$ of the composed mechanism via $Y_T = \sum_i Y_i$ using the FFT, (4) use \cref{eq:app_priv_curve} to compute the privacy profile of $M_1 \circ M_2 \circ \ldots \circ M_T$.
+In summary, if the goal is to find the privacy profile of $M_1 \circ M_2 \circ \ldots \circ M_T$ given that mechanisms $M_i$ have privacy profiles $\delta_i(\varepsilon)$, then the workflow is: (1) compute dominating pairs $(P_i, Q_i)$ to mechanism $M_i$ (we would recommend using the Connect-The-Dots approach of \citet{doroshenko2022connectdotstighterdiscrete}, as it is optimal), (2) compute the PLRVs $(X_i,Y_i)$ for mechanism $M_i$ using \cref{thm:plrv}, (3) Compute the PLRV $Y_T$ of the composed mechanism via $Y_T = \sum_i Y_i$ using the FFT, (4) use \cref{eq:app_priv_curve} to compute the privacy profile of $M_1 \circ M_2 \circ \ldots \circ M_T$.
 These algorithms compute profiles to accuracy nearly matching the lower bound of a privacy audit where the adversary is free to choose the entire (often pathological) training dataset \cite{nasr2021adversary,nasr2023tight}.
 Given these results, we treat the analyses of numerical accountants as precise.